VeronicaYitingYan/myproject/_pages/django.md

 [3.
 Me](https://www.google.com)

-   This link a Django_Resume version.
+   Resume in Django version.
-   It contain more information about Veronica, includes Veronica's work experience, education and honors.
+   It contain more information about Veronica.
+What's her work experience, education and honors.
    Processed by Django and running on AWS.